goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 ├── pylintrc
 ├── makefile
 ├── requirements.txt
+├── setup.cfg
 └── setup.py
 ```

 As you can see, there are not a lot of complex rules here.
 In fact, it is pretty simple.
-I then add or remove items as required.
+You can then add or remove items as required.

 ## Structure of the repository

 Let us get into some specifics.

-* **/apidocs**: Epydoc-generated API docs.
+* **API Documents** - [/apidocs]: Epydoc-generated API docs.
-* **/docs**: All your documentation goes here.
+* **Documents** - [/docs]: All your documentation goes here.
-* **/lib**: For any C-Language libraries.
+* **Lib** - [/lib]: For any C-Language libraries.
-* **/sample**: Your module packages are the core focus of your project.
+* **Module code** - [/sample]: Your module packages are the core focus of your project.
 They should not be hidden away.
 If, however, the module consists of only a single file, place it directly in your the root directory of your project.
-* **/scripts** or **/bin**: Any command-line related items.
+* **Scripts** - [/scripts]: Any command-line related items.
-* **/tests**: For your tests.
+* **Tests** - [/tests]: For your tests.

 The hardest choice is whether or not to use a `/src` tree.
 Python doesn't have a distinction between `/src`, `/lib`, and `/bin` like Java or C has.
 Since a top-level `/src` directory is seen by some as meaningless, your top-level directory can be the top-level architecture of your application.

 This top-level directory also contains other related files.
-Some of these files will be new to you, so let’s take a quick look at what each of them does.
+Some of these files might be new to you, so let’s take a quick look at what each of them does.

-* **.editorconfig**: Is a file format and collection of text editor plugins for maintaining consistent coding styles between different editors and IDEs.
+* **.editorconfig** - [root]: Is a file format and collection of text editor plugins for maintaining consistent coding styles between different editors and IDEs.
-* .**gitattributes**: A simple text file that gives attributes to pathnames.
+* **.gitattributes** - [root]: A simple text file that gives [attributes to pathnames](https://git-scm.com/docs/gitattributes).
-* **.gitignore**: Specifies intentionally untracked files that Git should ignore.
+* **.gitignore** - [root]: Specifies intentionally [untracked files](https://git-scm.com/docs/gitignore) that Git should ignore.
-* **CHANGELOG.rst**: A log or record of all notable changes made to a project.
+* **CHANGELOG.rst** - [root]: A log or record of all notable changes made to a project.
-* **CONTRIBUTING.rst**: Create guidelines to communicate how people should contribute to your project.
+* **CONTRIBUTING.rst** - [root]: Create guidelines to communicate how people should contribute to your project.
-* **LICENSE**: Describes the license for a project.
+* **LICENSE** - [root]: Describes the license for a project.
 It’s always a good idea to have one if you’re distributing code.
+If you are uncertain of the license, a site like [choosealicense.com](https://choosealicense.com/) can help you decide.
 The filename is in all caps by convention.
-* **pylintrc**: Allows you to tell Pylint to ignore certain checks.
+* **pylintrc** - [root]: Allows you to tell [Pylint](https://www.pylint.org/) to ignore certain checks.
-* **makefile**: Keeps your project up to date by rebuilding the out of date parts of your project.
+* **makefile** - [root]: Keeps your project up to date by rebuilding the out of date parts of your project.
-* **README.rst**: This is a [Markdown](https://en.wikipedia.org/wiki/Markdown) (or [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText)) file for documenting the purpose and usage of your application.
+* **README.rst** - [root]: This is a [Markdown](https://en.wikipedia.org/wiki/Markdown) (or [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText)) file for documenting the purpose and usage of your application.
-* **requirements.txt**: Defines outside Python dependencies and their versions for your application.
+* **requirements.txt** - [root]: Defines outside Python dependencies and their versions for your application.
-* **setup.py**: Can also be used to define dependencies.
+* **setup.cfg** - [root]: A single config file to manage tools like [Pylint](https://www.pylint.org/), [coverage.py](https://coverage.readthedocs.io/en/coverage-5.4/), [flake8](https://flake8.pycqa.org/en/latest/) and so on.
+Removes the resulting config clutter.
+* **setup.py** - [root]: A basic setup.py script is very common in Python projects, and can be used to define dependencies to properly build and distribute the modules your project needs.
+See the [official documentation](https://docs.python.org/3.6/distutils/setupscript.html) for more information on setup.py.

 The files and folders included here are not necessarily exhaustive, but I recommend keeping the number of files to a minimum if you plan on using a basic layout like this.